JeschkeLab/DeerLab/docsrc/source/api/dipolarsignal.rst

         V = dipolarsignal(args,'Overtones',[0.2 0.5 0.3])

-Offset
+Scale
-    Vertical offset to multiply to the output signal
+    Vertical scale to multiply to the output signal

     *Default:* ``1``